antistack/epta/README.md

-# EPTA: Easy Pipeline Tools for Automatisation
+# EPTA: Easy Pipeline Tools for Automation
-### Build your custom CV tool for any purpose.
+### Build your custom pipeline for any purpose.
 ##### This project includes basic blocks and logic for pipeline building.

 ### Examples